legiongis/hmsf-md/docker/README.md

 After setting up the workspace, you can start and stop the containers with [these commands](#start-and-stop-the-dev-environment).

-Paste the following code block into your shell after `cd`ing to an appropriate directory:
+Run Docker, then paste the following code block into your terminal after `cd`ing to an appropriate directory:

 ```sh
 # create the workspace